Modernizing air quality forecasting tools

 PREV’AIR is the French national system for air quality forecasting managed by INERIS (French public research body under the aegis of the ministry of environment).
 This is the result of the work led by a consortium integrating also Météo France, CNRS (French National Center for Scientific Research), and LCSQA (reference laboratory for air quality monitoring).
 This platform relies on the results of numerical simulations and near real time pollutant observations to predict and map concentrations of regulated air pollutants.

-After nearly 15 years of production, this platform has crossed in 2017 a major technological threshold that reinforces its quality and reliability.
-Atos’ Center for Excellence (CoE) supported INERIS for this move.
+Today, this platform has crossed a major technological threshold that reinforces its quality and reliability.
+Atos’ Center for Excellence in Performance Programming (CEPP) supported INERIS for this move.
 The project stretched over a year and was led by Frédérik Meleux (INERIS) in collaboration with Météo-France.
-“The CoE, by its support in carrying and optimizing our workflow on Météo-France’s supercomputer, contributed to set up our new high resolution production.
+“The CEPP, by its support in carrying and optimizing our workflow on Météo-France’s supercomputer, contributed to set up our new high resolution production.
 The work undertaken led to new perspectives like air quality forecasts at higher resolution and more service offers to our users” said Frédérik Meleux.

 Code modernization with the French HPC community